isaacnmm/pestpolicy-hugo2XX/content/posts/leafguard/index.md

 ---

-## How Do LeafGuard�s Gutter Guards Work?
+## How Do LeafGuards Gutter Guards Work?

 LeafGuard's system operates on a fundamental scientific principle known as **liquid adhesion** (also called surface tension).
 Unlike add-on gutter covers or screens, LeafGuard is a **one-piece, seamless gutter and cover system**.